-Janette Walker is in the hunt to be Kaikoura’s Labour candidate for the 2017 general election. …
+Former farmer, mediator and community advocate Janette Walker is the first confirmed Labour candidate in New Zealand for the 2017 general election. …

 Walker was defeated by National’s Stuart Smith in the 2014 general election after Smith won with a final majority of more than 12,000 votes.